Arindamdeb2000/Talentdirectory/README.md

 # Talentdirectory
-This list is a one stop go for sourcing from different Talent-directory.
+This list is a one stop go for sourcing from different Talent-directories.

-Have you ever tried to source from open source platforms, Where you can reach out to all those talented candidates who can start the roles immediately ?
+Have you ever tried to source from open source platforms ?
+Where you can reach out to all those talented candidates who can start any roles immediately ?

-This is a list of companies that are easy for you to go  and start looking for people who might be a right fit for your role.
+This are the list of companies that are easy to go for and start looking for someone who might be a right fit for your to go ahead.

 Please note that it is not encouraged to blindly jump into and start appoaching each and everyone.
-I made this list because I felt that these talented people in the list requires all attentions from the recruiters across the globe.
-Every link will redirect you to specific companies directory so spend some time learning about the company and making sure it's a good fit for you before you start approaching them.
+I made this list because I felt that these talented people in the list requires all attentions from us (the recruiters) across the globe.
+Every link will redirect you to specific companies directory so spend some time learning about the companies and make sure it's a good fit for you before you start approaching them.
 <!-- BEGIN DATA -->
 | Company Name | Notes |
 | --- | --- |